Niwo1403/test-system/doc/user manual.md

 ## Introduction
 **_Note: in the following section links will use "your-domain.com" as domain in links, replace if with your actual domain to get the correct links_**
-- The personality test system is intended to allow customizable personality tests to be displayed, answered and evaluated
+- The test system is intended to allow customizable tests to be displayed, answered and exported
-  - Access to execute a personality test is granted using a token
+  - Access to execute a test is granted using a token
 - A token can be created at https://your-domain.com/token.html, if you got a valid username and password
-- On the start screen at https://your-domain.com/index.html a token (&rarr; [about tokens in database](#token-table)) can be entered to execute a personality [test](#test-table), which consists of:
+- On the start screen at https://your-domain.com/index.html a token (&rarr; [about tokens in database](#token-table)) can be entered to execute a [test](#test-table), which consists of:
   - One _PERSONAL_DATA_TEST_, which collects base data about the person
   - Any number of _PRE_COLLECT_TESTS_, which collect any unevaluated data
   - One _EVALUABLE_TEST_, which can contain evaluable questions, which will be evaluated